yongjiguan/guan-academic-hompage/content/en/home/hero.md

 # Welcome to Yongji Guan's Academic Hompage!

 ## My name is **Yongji Guan** and I'm working currently as a **Postdoc Research Fellow** specializing in **dynamic properies of ionic liquids** using camputational calculation.

-Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC.